OutFrontAnalytics/Project3/README.md

 https://www.w3schools.com

-We would like to acknowledge the below for their help with content and coding:
-Ms.cCharla Garcia
+MN Dept of Natural Resources
 Stack Overflow
 EdX Lessons`

+We would like to acknowledge the below for their help with content and coding:
+Ms.Charla Garcia,
-Mr. Jason Leppelmeier
+Mr. Jason Leppelmeier,
-MN Dept of Natural Resources
-Mr. Saad Khan
+Mr. Saad Khan,
 & Family